Felix-Franz/Mapinguari/README.md

-# Cthulhu
+# Mapinguari

-Indie Game inspired by [Don't Mess with Cthulhu](https://www.kickstarter.com/projects/ibcgames/dont-mess-with-cthulhu).
+Play online with your friends!

 ## Install dev version